oxyboron25/nic-project/readme.md

-# 🧠 LangChain RAG Chatbot for Document Question Answering
+# LangChain RAG Chatbot for Document Question-Answering

 This is a full-stack Retrieval-Augmented Generation (RAG) chatbot system that allows users to upload documents (PDF, DOCX, HTML), ask natural language questions, and get intelligent answers grounded in the uploaded content.
 It uses **LangChain**, **OpenAI**, **ChromaDB**, **FastAPI**, and **Streamlit**.